alevchuk/minibank/README.md

 For troubleshooting see:
 https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md

 You'll need two Rasberry Pi Zero W (Model 3) one for LND and the other one for Bitcoind.
 Optionally, you can get a touchscreen Base Station (Model 1) for serving the web user interface for monitroing.
-I'll call all of the Pis "hosts" and use the hostnames `lnd`, `bitcoin`, and `base` in this manual.
+I'll call all of the Pis "hosts" and use the hostnames `l1`, `b1`, and `base` in this manual.

 Lookup the IP addresses by running `ip addr` on each node.

 Edit `/etc/hosts` and add IP addresses for the 3 node, for example:
 ```
-192.168.0.10    lnd
+192.168.0.10    l1
-192.168.0.11    bitcoin
+192.168.0.11    b1
 192.168.0.12    base
 ```